MSU-Libraries/storcli-doc/README.md

 Silence the Alarm
 ---------------------------
 During any failure or recovery, the controller will trigger an audible alarm that will continue to sound until all aspects of the hardware are returned to an ideal state.
-The means, that even once you replace a failed hard drive, the alarm will continue to sound until the RAID that was degraded has fully rebuilt back to its original state.
+The means that even once you replace a failed hard drive, the alarm will continue to sound until the RAID that was degraded has fully rebuilt back to its original state.
 Obviously, this can be an annoyance.